jc141x/jc141-bash/setup/arch.md

     ```sh
     sudo pacman -S --needed lib32-libglvnd lib32-nvidia-utils libglvnd nvidia
     ```

-- AMD: Make sure you do not have amdvlk with `sudo pacman -R amdvlk`.
-Having it installed will cause a lot of issues.
-- NVIDIA: Add `nvidia-drm.modeset=1` as a kernel parameter for the best results.
+    - *Note*: For NVIDIA GPUs, please add `nvidia-drm.modeset=1` as a kernel parameter to improve compatability with our releases.

 ### various libraries required by some games